dvij542/ee206-project/README.md

     source lbr_fri_ros_ws/devel/setup.bash
     python3 eval_ros.py [--ik_rl] [--ik]
     ```

+    Before running with ik option, you need to chamnge the namespace as follows:-

+    ```
+    export ROS_NAMESPACE=lbr
+    ```

+    For running with mocap enabled for tele-oping, add --mocap option.
+Also, need to run the following to talk to both the real robot and the mocap

+    ```
+    sudo ip addr add 172.31.1.148/16 dev enp3s0
+    ```

-    No options enabled will run the basic trained RL environment which may not run very well due to sim-to-real transfer. 'ik_rl' option will enable using RL based IK solver which will be more stable. 'ik' will enable traditional IK based solver
+    No options enabled will run the basic trained RL environment which may not run very well due to sim-to-real transfer. 'ik_rl' option will enable using RL based IK solver which will be more stable. 'ik' will enable traditional IK based solver.
+To read pose from mocap, run :-

+    ```
+    roslaunch vrpn_client_ros sample.launch
+    ```

 ## TODO:-